 To some modern investigators, this particular report represents probable evidence that the event was indeed a Type Ia supernova that was bright enough for its light to have cast shadows in the daytime- as is mentioned in several historical accounts.

 In one Chinese record, known as the Songshi, the “guest star” was reported to be a little south of the (ancient Chinese) constellation Di, east of the modern constellation Lupus, and roughly one degree to the west of the constellation Centaurus.
 Chinese records also indicate that the supernova appeared in two distinct phases; the first being a three-month period during which the “guest star” shone at its brightest, after which it dimmed considerably.
 The exact start of the second phase is not clear, but it seemed to have returned for a period of about eighteen months after the first, bright phase.

-However, at its distance of about 7,200 light years, SN 1006 did not seem to have affected Earth in meaningful ways, if at all, although some evidence of the fact that at least some of its gamma ray emissions have reached Earth have been found in nitrate deposits in Antarctic ice core samples.
+However, at its distance of about 7,200 light-years, SN 1006 did not seem to have affected Earth in meaningful ways, if at all, although some evidence that at least some of its gamma-ray emissions have reached Earth have been found in nitrate deposits in Antarctic ice core samples.